delbyte/spawn-toolcall-demo/README.md

 - **⚡ Fast Performance** - Optimized for quick feedback
 - **🎭 Failure Simulation** - Shows how errors are handled

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.